Panel recommends censuring judge over romantic triangle case

 Rivas raised doubts about the claim and found the woman was trying to embarrass the wife.
 He called the man “despicable” and “a knucklehead” and told all three he was “just dying to whack one of you.”

-Rivas also told the girlfriend that the only person she should be sending the pictures to was Playboy magazine founder Hugh Hefner, who “would pay you $100,000 for the use of them.”
+Rivas also told the girlfriend that the only person she should be sending the pictures to was Hefner, who “would pay you $100,000 for the use of them.”

 Rivas has apologized and has indicated he is seeking counseling.